-Collected by author and curator Johan Kugelberg, the “Born in the Bronx” Collection includes nearly 1,000 vinyl recordings documenting the earliest phase of commercial rap music ca. 1979-1985, along with nearly 400 Hip Hop party and event flyers from the New York City area ca. 1977-1985.
-A list of the recordings is available in the online guide.
+Collected by author and curator Johan Kugelberg, the “Born in the Bronx” Collection established the Cornell Hip Hop Collection in 2007.
+It includes nearly 1,000 vinyl recordings documenting the earliest phase of commercial rap music ca. 1979-1984, along with nearly 400 Hip Hop party and event flyers from the New York City area ca. 1977-1985.
+A list of the recordings is available in the collection’s finding aid.

 Geoffrey Weiss Collection. #8029